Information about COVID-19

 What are the severe COVID-19 symptoms?

-Unfortunately, some people will experience severe symptoms of COVID-19.
-These usually include difficulty breathing, chest pain or pressure.
-In some instances, COVID-19 can be a cause of death.
+Severe symptoms of COVID-19 include difficulty breathing, chest pain or pressure.
+COVID-19 can also be a cause of death.

 How does COVID-19 spread and how is it caught?

-COVID-19 is primarily spread by breathing in droplets of saliva or nasal discharge from an infected person when they cough or sneeze or by touching infected surfaces and then touching your eyes, nose or mouth.
+COVID-19 is mainly caught by breathing in droplets an infected person spreads when they cough or sneeze.
+It can also be caught by touching infected surfaces and then touching your eyes, nose or mouth.

 How can I prevent catching COVID-19?